cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 The sensors used to measure AC current are known as current transformers.
 This is because they operate like the transformers used by utility companies to step-up and step-down voltage.
 Alternating current in the conductor (the wire that is being measured) induces a voltage on the current transformer which then produces a current signal that the data logger detects and records.
 However, unlike utility transformers, the measurement equipment only transforms a tiny portion of the current flowing through the wire that is being measured.
 AC voltage is measured with voltage leads (usually alligator clips).

 {{< admonition type="tip" >}}
-<b>If you are NYC agency personnel</b> and you require measurement tools, data loggers, meters or sensors, we offer equipment lending through the <a href="https://nycenergytools.com/equipment/">Field Equipment Lending Library.</a>
+**If you are NYC agency personnel** and you require measurement tools, data loggers, meters or sensors, we offer equipment lending through the [Field Equipment Lending Library](https://nycenergytools.com/equipment/).
 {{< /admonition >}}

 The following equipment is available for gathering the data outlined in this measurement technique: